-§ 2-476.
+§ 2-477.
 Pretrial Practice (8312).

-- (a) Pretrial Practice is an elective course for three semester hours of graded credit. - (b) The course satisfies the Advanced Practicum Requirement of the Professional Development Requirement. - (c) Prerequisites for taking the course are Civil Procedure I and II. - (d) The instructor of the course shall have the discretion not to give a final examination. - (e) In publications, the description of the course shall be approximately as follows:
+- (a) Pretrial Practice is an elective course for three semester hours of graded credit. - (b) The course satisfies the Advanced Practicum Requirement of the Professional Development Requirement. - (c) The receiving of credit in Legal Reasoning, Writing & Research, Legal Analysis & Persuasion, Civil Procedure I, and Civil Procedure II is a prerequisite for enrollment in this course. - (d) The instructor of the course shall have the discretion not to give a final examination. - (e) In publications, the description of the course shall be approximately as follows:

 This is a problem-oriented course focusing on the preparation of a civil case for trial.
 Topics include initial interview, informal discovery, drafting of pleadings, conduct of formal discovery, motion practice, and preparation of a trial book.
 Jan.
 20, 2005; Sept.
-11, 2018
+11, 2018; Dec.
+11, 2024

-§ 2-477.
+§ 2-478.
 Products Liability (8393).